 Last year, Patty Jenkins’ DC comic-book movie “Wonder Woman” far exceeded expectations of quality, critical acclaim, and box office, but was shut out of the Oscar race.
-That won’t happen with Marvel’s “Black Panther,” which is poised to ride the swells of worldwide acclaim and blockbuster status to become a Best Picture Oscar contender.
+That didn’t happen with Marvel’s “Black Panther,” which rode the swells of worldwide acclaim and blockbuster status to become a Best Picture Oscar contender.
 It was always going to be a challenge for Disney to push this Marvel superhero success beyond the technical categories, but Disney hired respected Oscar-pusher Strategy PR to do just that.
 Their mission: to convince critics, guilds, and Oscar voters that Ryan Coogler’s achievement rises to the level of art.

 Comic-book epics rarely yield major Oscar nominations.
 Heath Ledger’s posthumous win as Supporting Actor for Christopher Nolan’s “Batman” entry “The Dark Knight” in 2008 was an anomaly; if superhero movies are in the running, it’s usually for VFX and technical nods.
 They even win some, especially with the original iteration, before it’s a full-fledged franchise (See: the original Dick Donner “Superman,” Tim Burton’s first “Batman,” “Dick Tracy,” “Men in Black,” and “Spider-Man 2”).

 At the 2018 Oscars, for example, Fox scored the first-ever Adapted Screenplay nod for a comic-book superhero movie (X-Men spinoff “Logan”) as well as the expected VFX recognition for the latest “Planet of the Apes” installment (Weta Digital).
 Scoring only technical nods were Lucasfilm (“Star Wars: The Last Jedi”), Disney (live-action remake “Beauty and the Beast”), and Marvel (blockbuster “Guardians of the Galaxy Vol. 2″).